LIFE PHILOSOPHY: TWO KEY QUESTIONS

-Of course, none of us have formed our life philosophy consciously and deliberately at every step of the process, in all likelihood.
+Building a life philosophy consciously and deliberately at every step of the process is impossible, like writing poetry before learning a language.
 For each of us, it’s probably been a least a little ad-hoc, to put it mildly.
 It’s unavoidable.
 Life is messy.
-We scramble around, improvising as we go along, and we generally do the best we can to make sense of life, sometimes in circumstances that seem to make no sense.
+We scramble around, improvising as we go along, and we generally do the best we can to make sense of life, sometimes in circumstances that make no sense.

-In this sense, the process here is one of discovery, or revealing what’s already there.
+In this sense, the process here is one of discovery, or uncovering what’s already there.

 But the second part is more about construction.

 As our current life philosophy gets revealed, we might discover that some parts are wonderful - and others, less so.
 This can lead to a desire to do some inner remodeling.

 These two approaches – discovering and creating – tag-team throughout the process.

 Second, is this process “telling someone what to think”?

 In a word: “No.”

 This is a process that focuses more on how to think than what to think.
 The user is in the driver's seat, and has full freedom and control.

 These days, we don’t really need “answers” to questions.
 We’re drowning in “answers.”
 The hard part is sorting through the avalanche of answers that surround us every day, and to sort out which are legit and which aren’t.
 We don’t need answers as much as we need the experiences that led to those answers.